 Maestro and V Pay debit cards are not widely accepted by online merchants.
 Many Swiss online merchants accept the Postfinance debit card, but it is not accepted by online stores outside of Switzerland.

 Online acceptance of Apple Pay and Twint is very limited.
-Direct cash payment solutions, such as those offered by Barzahlen in Germany, are not available in Switzerland – although many Swiss online merchants accept payments via deposit slip.
+Direct cash payment solutions like Barzahlen and bob pay are not yet widely offered by Swiss online merchants, but most provide the option of paying via deposit slip.

 Annual fees compared